-The Canadian Experience class application facilitates permanent residence for those who are currently in Canada on temporary status but have already established themselves in the Canadian job market.
+The Canadian Experience Class application facilitates permanent residence for those who are currently in Canada on temporary status but have already established themselves in the Canadian job market.
 Those who have skilled work experience in Canada and are here on temporary status may take part in this opportunity to gain permanent residence in Canada.

 How do I qualify for the Canadian Experience Class?

-In order to be considered for the Canadian Experience Class you must:
+In order to be considered for the Canadian Experience Class, you must:

 - Plan to live outside the province of Quebec

-- Have at least twelve months of full-time or equivalent part time skilled work experience in Canada within the last three years prior to applying
+- Have at least twelve months of full-time or equivalent part-time skilled work experience in Canada within the last three years prior to applying.

 - Have gained skilled work experience legally in Canada with a valid work permit

-- Meet the language requirements needed for your job in speaking, reading, writing and listening
+- Meet the language requirements needed for your job in speaking, reading, writing and listening.

 What is skilled work experience?

-Skilled work is considered to fall under:
+Skilled work is considered to fall under the:

 - Managerial (NOC skill type 0)